mmihira/gec2/README.md

 - The roles folder should be a folder with the roles
 - The log folder is where deploy logs are written to

+## Available run modes

+- `listImages` List all the available images
+- `provision` Provision the nodes don't run any roles
+- `cmd` Run a specific command on a specific node

 ## Tests

 Run `go test -v ./...`